jasmine-n-white/Music-Festival/README.md

-# A landing page for a music festival that features Andrew McMahon in the Wilderness, Imagine Dragons, and The Fray
+# A landing page for a music festival that features Imagine Dragons, Andrew McMahon In the Wilderness, and AJR